WaniKani/WanaKana/README.md

 ## Important

-Only the browser build via unpkg or `wanakana/umd/*.js` includes full polyfills for older browsers.
+Only the browser build via unpkg or the root `wanakana.min.js` includes polyfills for older browsers.

 ## Contributing